-Read about a new study conducted by researchers at Children's Hospital of Philadelphia and the Annenberg Public Policy Center that explores the role of working memory development in adolescents and motor vehicle crash risk.
+A new CHOP/Annenberg Public Policy Center study explores the role of working memory development in adolescents and motor vehicle crash risk.

 Learn about how CIRP is establishing a new Neuroscience of Driving Research Program that will bridge basic neuroscience with applied driving research at the clinical and broader population level.

 Read about a research summary that examines the role of the brain’s executive functions in driving outcomes, also known as crashes, for adolescent drivers.